BDC Hamburger Icon

 Open row

-Images matter.
-Whether you’re running a website or using social media, consumers love images – no matter which type of device they’re using.
-If a website uses poor image quality or its pages take too long to load because the image files are too big, some consumers will immediately be turned off.
-Conversely, quality images that load quickly can enhance a brand’s reputation.
+Whether you’re running a website or using social media, images are crucial.
+They provide a visual representation of your brand and its offerings, catching the eyes of prospective customers.
+However, if a website uses poor image quality or its pages take too long to load because the image files are too big, some consumers will be turned off immediately.
+Conversely, quality images that load quickly can strengthen a brand’s reputation.

 TipBottom line